 - Directors have very little control over the final decision.

 - Everything happens within a predetermined period of time, with directors knowing exactly when monthly repayments need to be made.

 - If the CVA is approved, all creditors entitled to vote are bound by its terms, even if they refused the agreement.

 If a company’s debts are too large for a CVA, a pre-pack administration may be an option.
 This involves selling the business to a new company before it enters administration.
 This can help to preserve the business’s assets, equipment, contracts, clients, and inventory.
 However, employee rights and TUPE regulations must be considered.

 A CVA can also be used to buy the time a company needs to restructure its affairs and develop a viable plan for the future.
 This may involve terminating employee and supplier contracts to reduce the cash-flow burden.

 Investigations into Directors’ Conduct

-There are no investigations into directors’ conduct.
+There are no mandatory investigations into directors’ conduct.

 Tax Liabilities in CVA vs Administration

-If a company entering a CVA has accumulated tax losses, these can be carried forward to offset liabilities arising from future profits.
+- Tax losses can be carried forward to offset liabilities arising from future profits.